Dedicated Contract Carriage: An Option Worth Considering

 Lead Logistics Providers (LLP) such as Penske Logistics are often better able to meet these labor demands than manufacturers.
 One reason is that they offer career paths geared to logistics professionals.
 A manufacturer may have a logistics team, but the company’s business is not logistics, and thus, there is less scope for practitioners to climb the career ladder within the organization.

 These issues are exacerbated by technological advances.
-Trucks have become "rolling computers" says Scollard, and shippers that want state-of-the-art vehicles and associated IT infrastructure may balk at the investment required as well as the unrelenting battle to keep pace with technological change.
+Trucks have become "rolling computers" says Nadeau, and shippers that want state-of-the-art vehicles and associated IT infrastructure may balk at the investment required as well as the unrelenting battle to keep pace with technological change.
 Again, a third-party provider, whose core competency is logistics, is generally in a better position to stay ahead of the curve.

 Compliance is another encumbrance that many shippers prefer to offload to a provider as part of a DCC agreement.
 Trucking regulations have become more burdensome; the recently introduced electronic logging device rule is a prime example.
 Penalties for non-compliance can be substantial both in terms of direct costs and reputational damage.